 Headline Swipe File Examples

-Ready-made headline formulas can be a wonderful help when you need to write headlines.
-But analyzing and understanding how awesome headlines are created can be an eye-opening experience, empowering you with the skill to create your own headlines.
+A ready-made headline formula can be a wonderful help when you need to write headlines.
+But analyzing and understanding how a great headline is created can be an eye-opening experience, empowering you with the skill to create your own headlines.